and Jeremy Westcott –

 Now this all sounds very familiar, I know.
 But what we have maybe not realised before now is where this takes place.
 It takes place in the realms of heaven.
 That is why it is so important for us to access the heavenly realms: we can get clean every time we go in there, and when we are clean, we are confident to exercise the authority that God has given us and see the enemy defeated.
 If we feel guilty and condemned because of the accusations brought against us, then we lose our confidence, and are unlikely to overcome.
 So when we mess up – and we all do – we can step into the place of God’s presence.
 We can run to Him, not from Him.

 He will deal with the accusations against us.
 He rebukes Satan.
-He does so because the blood of Jesus is constantly before Him as a testimony of what Jesus did on the cross.
-He took every single sin that any one of us has ever committed, every thought, every deed, every action, every omission.
-Everything.
-Jesus took the punishment in our place so that we do not have to suffer it.
+He does so because the blood of Jesus is constantly before Him as a testimony of what Jesus did on the cross:

-When we go and take the bread and the wine in communion, we are partaking of the life of God, His very essence, His DNA, and we are transformed.
+Just as we all inherited that spiritual death and blindness from Adam, so we all share in the victory of the cross and resurrection life.
+When we take the bread and the wine in communion we are partaking of the life of God, His very essence, His DNA, and we are transformed.
 The blood of Jesus cleanses us from all our sin and all our iniquity is done away with.

-One of the enemy’s favourite tactics is to make us believe that we cannot come to God because we have sinned, whereas in fact it is the very thing that we need to do, and as quickly as we possibly can, to receive God’s forgiveness and His cleansing.
+One of the enemy’s favourite tactics is to make us believe that we cannot come to God because we have sinned, whereas in fact it is the very thing that we need to do, and as quickly as we possibly can, to benefit from God’s forgiveness and receive His cleansing.

 If you confess your sin, He is faithful and just and will forgive us our sins and purify us from all unrighteousness (1 John 1:9).
 ‘Faithful’ means that He will always do it.
 He will ‘clothe [us] with festal robes’ (Zech 3:4).